davidlsun/vscode-pvr-viewer/README.md

 ## Features

 * Includes file icon theme for .pvr files.
-* Linear textures are converted to sRGB colorspace for display.
 * No zooming or other user control in the viewer.
-* No support for viewing cubemaps, mipmaps, 3D textures.
+* No support for viewing cubemaps, mipmaps, arrays, 3D textures.
+* Linear textures not converted to sRGB colorspace for display.
+* Floating point textures have no exposure control for display.

 ## Texture Formats